Compare Popular Online Counseling Programs

 Career Outlook

 The outlook for military counselors and psychologists in general is healthy.
 Their field is growing, and they are reported to have good salaries.
-The U.S. Bureau of Labor Statistics (BLS) reports that, in 2019, psychologists earned a median salary of over $80,000.
+The US Bureau of Labor Statistics (BLS) reports that, in 2023, psychologists earned a median salary of over $92,740.
 The pay for those with a doctoral degree may be even higher.
-Psychologists who work in the VA or other governmental agencies are sure to make more money with a doctoral counseling degree.
-Their field is also projected to increase by 3% in the years between 2019 and 2029.
+Psychologists who work in the VA or other governmental agencies may also make more money with a doctoral counseling degree.
+The role is also projected to increase by 7% in the years between 2023 and 2033.

-Note that professionals with other sorts of credentials can enter this field as well.
+Note that professionals with other credentials could also enter this field.
 For instance, licensed clinical social workers (LCSW), pastoral counselors, and substance abuse counselors can work under the banner of a military counselor.
 Note that the BLS only tracks licensed counselors as psychologists and doesn't address the others.
 However, if you have arrived at your job as a military counselor via some other route, but are licensed to conduct psychotherapy in your state, then you can assume a salary and professional outlook along the lines of a psychologist.

 Advancing From Here